-One of my favorite artist is the Dutch master, Rembrandt.
+One of my favorite artists is the Dutch master, Rembrandt.
 I have a print of his version of The Return of the Prodigal Son hanging in my study.
 I love that image.
 But a close second is the backstory of Rembrandt’s rendition of this story in Genesis.
 A piece entitled Abraham’s Sacrifice.

 Early in his life, he depicted this story in an epic painting.
 He was a celebrated and prodigiously gifted artist who, in his own personal life, was living far from God, but he painted this story for a patron.
-He used a huge canvas and painted this action moment that is really nothing more than a murder in progress.
+He used a huge canvas and painted this action moment that is really nothing more than murder in progress.

 There is young and innocent Isaac bare-chested and sprawled out on a rock with old Abraham’s left hand pressing the boy’s face back, as if to expose his throat, his right hand extended to reach for a knife.
-All the while an angel has flown up behind him, with panic on his face, and grabs the right hand, knocking the knife from Abraham’s hand.
+All the while an angel has flown up behind him, with panic on his face, and grabs his right hand, knocking the knife from Abraham’s hand.

 That’s his painting of this story as a young man.